 Deputy Secretary Trade and Economic

 Vangelis returned to Wellington in 2017 having been New Zealand’s Ambassador to the World Trade Organisation in Geneva since August 2015.
-In addition to his role as Deputy Secretary, Vangelis is also the Chief Negotiator for the Comprehensive and Progressive Trans Pacific Partnership Agreement.
+In addition to his role as Deputy Secretary, Vangelis was also the Chief Negotiator for the Comprehensive and Progressive Trans Pacific Partnership Agreement from 2017-2018.

 While in Geneva, Vangelis was elected in a personal capacity to chair the WTO agriculture negotiations, including to the Nairobi WTO Ministerial Conference (external link) during which he helped draft the historic Ministerial Decision on Export Competition (external link) which eliminated agricultural export subsidies and established new disciplines on export credits.
 In his role as chair Vangelis also helped draft the Ministerial Decision on Cotton (external link) which eliminated export subsidies for cotton.